OV3-2: History

 Charles H. Reynolds, who worked at AFCRL from 1955, was the technical manager for the OV3 program.

 Prior to the launch of OV3-2, three other OV3 satellites had been placed into orbit, all radiation measuring spacecraft launched in 1966.

 Spacecraft design

 Like the rest of the OV3 satellites, OV3-2 was an octagonal prism, .74 m in length and width, with experiments mounted on booms.
 2560 solar cells provided 30 Watts of power.
 The satellite was spin-stabilized, but because it was asymmetrical once its booms were extended, OV3-2 maintained its attitude in orbit with a precession damper.
-The spacecraft was spin stabilized at eigtht revolutions per minute (rpm) A Sun sensor, as well as an onboard tri-axial magnetnometer, gave information on the satellite's aspect (facing), its spin rate, and rate of precession.
+The spacecraft was spin stabilized at eight revolutions per minute (rpm) A Sun sensor, as well as an onboard tri-axial magnetnometer, gave information on the satellite's aspect (facing), its spin rate, and rate of precession.

 OV3-2 massed 81 kg Its design life-span was one year.

 Experiments

 OV3-2 carried five AFCRL experiments designed primarily to investigate low-energy particles in the Van Allen Belts, looking for irregularities in the ionosphere, particularly in the auroral zone.
 In addition to its magnetometer, the spacecraft carried two retarding-potential analyzers (RPA) orthogonally mounted on one 54 inch boom and a mass spectrometer, both to detect heavy ions; a pair of electrostatic analyzers to measure electrons in the 15-80 keV range; and two Langmuir probes on separate 54 inch booms to measure electron density in the 0-2 keV range.
 The satellite also carried two standing-wave impedance probes on 30 ft extendable dipoles generating at 2 and 7 Mhz.

 Joseph H. Geary was the payload manager for OV3-2.